The Ly$\alpha$, CIV, and HeII nebulae around J1000+0234: a galaxy pair at the center of a galaxy overdensity at $z=4.5$: Acknowledgements

 \section{Acknowledgements}

-Based on observations collected at the European Southern Observatory under ESO programs 0102.A-0448 and 0103.A-0272.
+We thank the reviewer for their constructive comments and suggestions.
 EFJA gratefully acknowledges the support from the NRAO staff that made remote working feasible during the COVID-19 pandemic.
 E.F.J.A, B.M., and E.R.D. acknowledge support of the Collaborative Research Center 956, subproject A1 and C4, funded by the Deutsche Forschungsgemeinschaft (DFG).
 SC gratefully acknowledges support from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme grant agreement No 864361.
 The Cosmic Dawn Center (DAWN) is funded by the Danish National Research Foundation under grant No. 140.
+Based on observations collected at the European Southern Observatory under ESO programs 0102.A-0448 and 0103.A-0272.